Mesothelioma Cough

-Both pleural mesothelioma and asbestos-related lung cancer can cause a persistent, nagging cough as a common symptom.
-The causes of the cough may be related to the cancer, its complications, or treatments.
+A persistent, nagging cough is a common symptom of both pleural mesothelioma and asbestos-related lung cancer.
+The causes of the cough may be related to cancer, its complications, or treatments.
 Management of coughing includes treatment of the cancer, medications, and lifestyle or home remedies.

 Additionally, patients may have a wet, productive cough that brings up phlegm.
 Coughing up blood is also possible, especially as lung cancer or mesothelioma progresses.